 In today’s ever-changing and competitive business environment, the concepts of leadership and management have taken on new meanings.
 The traditional approach to managing people is becoming outdated.
-Organisations are shifting towards team-based structures.
-They are placing more emphasis on collaboration and innovation.
+Organisations are shifting towards team-based structures, placing more emphasis on collaboration and innovation.
 There are emerging differences between leadership and management.
 We will briefly look at the history of management, the emergence of team leadership, and the changing needs of teams in the 21st century.

 Leadership vs. Management: Understanding the Distinctions